Table of Contents

 pip install sqlite-web

-Don't forget to give it the path to db.sqlite3 in swirl-search when you invoke it.
+Use the full path to db.sqlite3 in swirl-search when running sqlite-web.

 Database Migration